DE-archive/query_strategy/README.md

-Third way to reduce the total time of a request is to use select or pluck methods for taking only needed fields.
-Select is a pretty useful method and I guess anyone know how it works, but anyway I’d like to show you what it must return
+Third way to reduce the total time of a request is to use `:select` or `:pluck` methods for taking only needed fields. `:select` is a pretty useful method and I guess anyone know how it works, but anyway I’d like to show you what it must return

 ```
 :001> Post.select(:title, :created_at)